Best Colored Pencil Sharpener

 What To Consider When Shopping for a Colored Pencil Sharpener

 Furthermore, some colored pencils are quite expensive and using a low-quality sharpener that has to remove significant amounts of outer housing and lead in order to produce a point results in you having to open up your wallet more often (which can hurt when you are using expensive premium colored pencil sets!).
 In addition, a poor point means that you will have to go back to the sharpener more often which can become laborious and frustrating.

 To further complicate matters, colored pencils have a much more dynamic core range than your typical graphite writing pencil.
-Some colored pencils are extremely hard like a typical pencil while some have very soft leads.
+Some colored pencils are extremely hard similar to a typical graphite pencil while some have very soft leads.
 Some are made of hard wax while others are made of more malleable oils.
 Some cores can be extremely thick while others can be quite thin.
 It is a lot to think about!

 To help with this, we have listed a few of our picks for the best colored pencils sharpeners.
 While not extensive, these products should be able to handle most colored pencil types and are also all quite affordable.
 No matter which colored pencil sharpener you decide to go with, it is important to practice with it some before trying it out on your favorite set of pencils (particularly if they are expensive).

 We will break down the pros and cons of each pencils sharpener similar to how we approach our colored pencil reviews.
 We hope that this helps in deciding which sharpener you decide to try out.
 No matter which colored pencil sharpener you choose, be sure to practice it on some “junk pencils” so that you can get the hang of it before using your premium colored pencils.